 - Arrive early if you are picking up your cap and gown that day.

-- Check in with Arts & Sciences when you arrive to pick up the card that is read on stage.
+- Check in with Arts and Sciences when you arrive to pick up the card that is read on stage.

-- Do not lose or alter the card, as that is what is read by the Dean when you arrive on stage.
+- - Do not lose or alter the card, as that is what is read by the dean when you process across stage.

-- Once you have your card line up in Arts & Sciences section as follows: Associate of Arts (A-Z), Bachelor of Arts (A-Z), Bachelor of Science (A-Z), Bachelor of Fine Arts (A-Z).
+- Once you have your card line up in A&S section as follows: Associate of Arts (A-Z), Bachelor of Arts (A-Z), Bachelor of Science (A-Z), Bachelor of Fine Arts (A-Z).
 The cards will be color coded by degree and numbered to help you.